taegyoon-kim/taegyoon-kim.github.io/_pages/lab.md

 author_profile: true
 ---

 Welcome to the Knowledge and Democracy Lab!
-Based at KAIST, the Lab's research focuses on applying and developing computational and social scientific methods to better understand how scientific and technological advancements shape politics.
+Based at KAIST, the Lab develops and applies computational and social scientific methods to understand how scientific and technological advances — including artificial intelligence and social media — shape politics and society.

 ## Recruitment